aespositoiii/Work_In_Progress/README.md

 ## Table of Contents
 1. Learn How to Use Git from bash terminal
     1. Create a github.com account.
-OK
     1. Create an SSH key.
-OK
     1. Create a Repository.
-OK
         1. Create Repository then clone to local.
-OK
-        1. Create/Use existing folder and remote add the repo OK
+        1. Create/Use existing folder and remote add the repo
     1. Generate a REAME.md.
-OK
     1. Initialize a remote repository.
-OK
     1. vi.
 Add a file to the git repository.
-OK
     1. Commit a repository.
-OK
     1. Push a repository.
-OK
     1. Branch a repository.

 1. General Data Science Project Workflow